-- WORKSHOP IN FINANCE 591 1-3 credits (May be repeated) Group studies or special topics.
+WORKSHOP IN FINANCE 1-3 credits (May be repeated) Group studies or special topics.
 May not be used to meet undergraduate or graduate major requirements in finance.
-May be used for elective credit only with permission of instructor or department. - 602 MANAGERIAL FINANCE 3 credits Prerequisite: 6200:601 or equivalent.
-6400:602 may be taken concurrently with 6200:601 Emphasis on financial decision making related to goal of firm; specifically, the investment decision, the financial decision and the dividend decision. - 623 LEGAL ASPECTS OF BUSINESS TRANSACTIONS 3 credits (Not open to students with six credits of undergraduate business law.)
-Advanced legal analysis of contracts, UCC, debtor-creditor relationships, business organizations, property, and government regulation - 631 FINANCIAL MARKETS AND INSTITUTIONS 3 credits Prerequisite: 602 or equivalent.
-A study of major financial markets and financial institutions with an emphasis on the decision making processes within a rapidly changing, but regulated operating environment. - 633 MANAGEMENT OF DEPOSITORY FINANCIAL INSTITUTIONS 3 credits Prerequisites: 602 and 6500:602.
-Policy determination, administrative decision making in banks, savings and loans using computer simulation games. - INVESTMENT ANALYSIS Prerequisite: 602 or equivalent.
-Study of the economic and market forces that influence security prices.
-Techniques of analysis used in evaluating limited income and equity securities. - OPTIONS, FUTURES AND SPECULATIVE MARKETS 3 credits 647 Prerequisites: 602 or equivalent.
-A study of the applications and practice of options, futures and other speculative markets. - PORTFOLIO MANAGEMENT 649
+May be used for elective credit only with permission of instructor or department.

+- MANAGERIAL FINANCE 602 Prerequisite: 6200:601 or equivalent.
+6400:602 may be taken concurrently with 6200:601.
+Emphasis on financial decision making related to goal of firm; specifically, the investment decision, the financial decision and the dividend decision. - LEGAL ASPECTS OF BUSINESS TRANSACTIONS 3 credits 623 (Not open to students with six credits of undergraduate business law.)
+Advanced legal analysis of contracts, UCC, debtor-creditor relationships, business organizations, property, and government regulation.

+FINANCIAL MARKETS AND INSTITUTIONS 631

+3 credits Prerequisite: 602 or equivalent.
+A study of major financial markets and financial institutions with an emphasis on the decision making processes within a rapidly changing, but regulated operating environment.

+- MANAGEMENT OF DEPOSITORY FINANCIAL INSTITUTIONS 633 3 credits Prerequisites: 602 and 6500:602.
+Policy determination, administrative decision making in banks, savings and loans using computer simulation games. - INVESTMENT ANALYSIS 645

+3 credits Prerequisite: 602 or equivalent.
+Study of the economic and market forces that influence secu-rity prices.
+Techniques of analysis used in evaluating limited income and equity securities.

+OPTIONS, FUTURES AND SPECULATIVE MARKETS 647 3 credits Prerequisites: 602 or equivalent.
+A study of the applications and practice of options, futures and other speculative markets.

-3 credits Prerequisite: 645 or permission of instructor.
+PORTFOLIO MANAGEMENT 3 credits Prerequisite: 645 or permission of instructor.
 Advanced techniques used by sophisticated indi-viduals, professional managers of large portfolios.

-- ADMINISTERING COSTS AND PRICES 3 credits Prerequisite: 3250:600 and 6500:601.
-Provides an understanding of managerial economics.
+ADMINISTERING COSTS AND PRICES 650

+Prerequisite: 3250:600 and 6500:601 Provides an understanding of managerial economics.
 Short- and long-run decisions of firm analyzed.
 Analysis includes impact of costs and prices on business profitability.

-650 - GOVERNMENT AND BUSINESS 655 3 credits Public policy with regard to business institutions and issues are considered from an economic. legal, ethical, political framework. - FINANCIAL MANAGEMENT AND POLICY 674 3 credits Prerequisite: 602 and 6500.602.
-Working capital management, controlling inventory, invest-ments, administering costs and funds, managing investment in plant and equipment, admin-istering business income and forecasting for financial management. - MANAGEMENT OF FINANCIAL STRUCTURE 3 credits 676 Prerequisite: 602 or equivalent.
+GOVERNMENT AND BUSINESS

+Public policy with regard to business institutions and issues are considered from an econom-ic, legal, ethical, political framework.

+FINANCIAL MANAGEMENT AND POLICY 3 credits Prerequisite: 602 and 6500:602.
+Working capital management, controlling inventory, invest-ments, administering costs and funds, managing investment in plant and equipment, admin-istering business income and forecasting for financial management.
+674

+MANAGEMENT OF FINANCIAL STRUCTURE 676 3 credits

+Prerequisite: 602 or equivalent.
 Emphasizes determination of volume and composition of sources of funds.
-Primary attention directed to cost of capital for specific sources of financina - 678 CAPITAL BUDGETING
+Primary attention directed to cost of capital for specific sources of financ-

-Prerequisite: 602 or equivalent.
+CAPITAL BUDGETING 678 3 credits Prerequisite: 602 or equivalent.
 Attempt to integrate various theories of capital budgeting into comprehensive conceptual scheme.
 Theoretical concepts and practical applications blended for better understanding of capital problems.

-- MULTINATIONAL CORPORATE FINANCE 681 Prerequisite: 602 or equivalent.
+MULTINATIONAL CORPORATE FINANCE 681 3 credits Prerequisite: 602 or equivalent.
 Financial policies and practices of companies involved in multi-national operations.
-Considers management of working capital and permanent assets, return on investment and capital budgeting for the global firm. - SELECTED TOPICS IN FINANCE 3 credits (May be repeated for a total of six credits) Prerequisite: 602 or equivalent.
-Provides study of contemporary issues and areas not covered in current finance graduate courses. - INTERNATIONAL MARKETS AND INVESTMENTS 691 3 credits Prerequisites: 602 or equivalent.
-A study of international financial markets with an emphasis on international investments and risks in a rapidly changing global economy. - INDEPENDENT STUDY IN FINANCE 1-3 credits 697 (May be repeated for a total of six credits) Focus on special topics of study and research in finance on an independent basis. - INDEPENDENT STUDY: BUSINESS LAW 698 1-3 credits May be repeated for a total of six credits) Focus on special topics of study and research in the legal aspects of business administration.
+Considers management of working capital and permanent assets, return on investment and capital budgeting for the global firm.

+SELECTED TOPICS IN FINANCE 690

+3 credits (May be repeated for a total of six credits) Prerequisite: 602 or equivalent.
+Provides study of contemporary issues and areas not covered in current finance graduate courses.

+- INTERNATIONAL MARKETS AND INVESTMENTS 691 3 credits Prerequisites: 602 or equivalent.
+A study of international financial markets with an emphasis on international investments and risks in a rapidly changing global economy. - INDEPENDENT STUDY IN FINANCE 697 1-3 credits (May be repeated for a total of six credits) Focus on special topics of study and research in finance on an independent basis. - INDEPENDENT STUDY: BUSINESS LAW 1-3 credits (May be repeated for a total of six credits) Focus on special topics of study and research in the 698 legal aspects of business administration.